 Our history.
 GFC was born out of the COVID-19 pandemic, as an innovative response to restaurant accounts disappearing overnight, and farmers facing the potential of losing their ability to sell directly through a farmers market environment.
 In the Columbia River Gorge, there existed no grassroots local farmer network to overcome this barrier, and so we created one.
 In spring of 2020, five farms came together to form an online, direct-to-consumer marketplace to ensure we could sell our products, and our customers could maintain access to safe, healthy foods in a time when it mattered most.
 We have since transitioned from a multi-member LLC to a Cooperative.
-In addition to our original direct-to-consumer marketplace, our sales channels now include commercial and institutional distribution and food access programming in partnership with hunger relief organizations.
-In 2024, we are laying the groundwork to geographically expand our reach beyond the Gorge, entering the greater Portland area market.
+In addition to our original direct-to-consumer marketplace, our sales channels now include commercial and institutional distribution, as well as food access programming in partnership with hunger relief organizations.